maxkom125/Onegin/README.md

 # Onegin
-Файл должен называться EvgeniyOnegin.txt

-Выводит все в файл EvgOnegSorted.txt
+Task: Sort the poem.

+File should be named EvgeniyOnegin.txt

+Otput file: EvgOnegSorted.txt